gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 ~~~~~~~~~~~
 {: #sctp-encryption-chunk-layering title="SCTP Encryption Chunk layering
 in regard to SCTP and upper layer protocol"}

+SCTP Encryption Chunk is defined on per Association.
+Different Associations
+within the same SCTP Endpoint may use or not the SCTP Encryption Chunk
+and different Associations exploiting SCTP Encryption Chunks may use
+different Encryption Engines.

+On the outgoing direction, once SCTP stack has created the plain SCTP
+payload containing Control and/or Data chunks, that payload will be
+sent to the Encryption Engine to be protected and the encrypted and
+integrity tagged data will be encapsulated in a SCTP Encrypted chunk.

 SCTP Encryption Engine performs protection operations on the whole
 SCTP plain packet payload, i.e. all chunks after the SCTP common